-- Facilitated in the construction and design of sets for productions.
+- Facilitated the construction and design of sets for productions.

-- Created and managed organization’s first drama program encompassing event planning, curriculum development, equipment, costume, and prop purchasing/leasing, and donor development.
+- Created and managed the organization’s first drama program encompassing event planning, curriculum development, equipment, costume, prop purchasing/leasing, and donor development.

-- Program has grown to current plans to build small performance theatre funded through donor cultivation and solicitation.
+- The program has grown to current plans to build a small performance theatre funded through donor cultivation and solicitation.